Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 I want to get this in.

-Maria Schriver is doing it.
+Maria Shriver is doing it.

 Well, last week we had these stories about how women are unhappy and miserable and unfulfilled.

-And of course, the answer to that is only those who bought into militant feminism in the early 70s on are miserable, unhappy, and unfulfilled.
+And, of course, the answer to that is only those who bought into militant feminism in the early 70s on are miserable, unhappy, and unfulfilled.

-Maria Schriver is uh doing the thing.
+Maria Shriver is doing the thing.

 So I appreciate your sentiment on that.